nnicogomez/dll-thief/README.md

 * The Windows directory
 * The directories that are listed in the PATH environment variable

-Knowing that, i created dll-thief. dll-thief wants to be an automatization of the DLL hijacking process.
-Using DLL hijacking we will be able to analyze the processes behaviour in a little time, learning what DLLs are used by what process and if these DLLs are found or not.
+Knowing that, it was created `grand theft dll` (gtdll in advance).
+Application wants to be an automatization of the DLL hijacking process.
+Using gtdll for DLL hijacking attacks we will be able to analyze the processes behaviour in a little time, learning what DLLs are used by what process and if these DLLs are found or not.
 When the script detects that a DLL was not found, it will treat to write a malicious DLL in the paths (mentioned above).

+## Main features
+* Search missing dlls in standard directory
+* Search missing dlls in windows search directories
+* Test user access to aforementioned directories
+* Write the malicious dll in "vulnerable" directories

 ## Installation
-1. Clone repo
+1. Clone repo:
 `git clone https://github.com/nnicogomez/grand-theft-dll.git`
-2. Install requirements
+2. Install requirements:
 `pip install -r requirements.txt`

+## Parameters
+`
+-process <process>: Mandatory parameter.
+Indicates the target process.
+This process should be active at the moment of execute the script.
+Don't include ".exe" extention.
+-autoexploitation: Switch parameter.
+If it is activated, script will try to perform the dll hijacking.
+-type <autoxplotation_mode>:
+  f: First path mode.
+The script will inject the dll file in the first possible path.
+  a: Annihilation mode.
+The script will inject the dll in all the paths.
+-dllp <dll_path>: Malicious dll path.
+-url <dll_url>: Download the dll from internet.
+`
+## Help
+`Get-Help .\gtdll.ps1`

-## Usage
+## Typical usage
-`.\gtdll.ps1 TARGET_PROCESS MALICIOUS_DLL`
+`.\gtdll.ps1 -process explorer`

 ## To do - In process
-* Module to put the DLL in the "vulnerable" path
-* Improve the process of user write access validation
 * Database with know vulnerable $PATH entries
+* ...

 # Copyright
-dll-thief.ps1 - A linux tool to perform password spraying attacks.
+grand-theft.dll - A Windows tool to perform DLL hijacking attacks.

 Nicolás Gómez - Copyright © 2020